yuvalabou/spi-vfd-clock/README.md

-# VFD display clock Using a NanoPi NEO2 (But any SBC with Armbian and SPI Interface should work)
+# VFD display examples Using a NanoPi NEO2 (But any SBC with Armbian and SPI Interface should work)

 Display model: Noritake-Itron CU20045-UW5J
 Datasheet, Footprint (Eagle) and 3D model are available on my other repo - [Noritake VFD Display](https://github.com/yuvalabou/Eagle-Library/tree/master/Noritake_VFD)